 - Books do well lined up so people can browse the titles.

-- Clothing should be hung on racks particularly if they are dresses, jackets or pants.
+- Clothing should be hung on racks, particularly dresses, jackets or pants.

 - Group clothing also into gender and separate children/baby clothing from adults.

-- If you have a bundle of soiled clothing or items with holes they put them separately into a box and clearly label it as 'Usable for Scraps'.
+- If you have a bundle of soiled clothing or items with holes, then put them separately into a box and clearly label it as 'Usable for Scraps'.

 Any valuable items that you have, make sure they are placed where you can keep a (closer) eye on them.

 Group items into themes also.
 For example toys together, books, movies and music.
 Shoes, clothing and accessories.
 Crockery, nicknacks and smaller items do well on a trestle or table, off the ground.

 Make sure that every item you have for sale is priced.